liviamucioniu/Recipe-app/README.md

-Welcome to Receipe App!
+Welcome to Recipe App!
 This is a junior-level project aimed at practicing basic HTML, CSS, Javascript and web development skills.

-In this App, you can simply type in the search bar an ingredient like: fish, avocado, mango or even Prosecco and it will pop up different receipes involving the typed words.
+In this App, you can simply type in the search bar an ingredient like: fish, avocado, mango or even Prosecco and it will pop up different recipes involving the typed words.
-Besides regular receipes, it will also show you the number of calories and the health label of the recipe.
+Besides regular recipes, it will also show you the number of calories and the health label of the recipe.

 # Features